-Figure U-1 shows Fircrest's major water facilities and their capacities.
-Fircrest relies on five existing ground water wells located within its municipal boundaries for its entire water supply.
-Fircrest has ground water rights and pumping capacity projected to be sufficient to serve a population of 10,000-15,000 (depending on consumption levels).
-The system also includes reservoir storage capacity of 1.8 million gallons and 26 miles of transmission and distribution piping.
+Figure 1 shows Fircrest's major water facilities and their capacities.
+Fircrest relies on five existing groundwater wells located within its municipal boundaries for its entire water supply.
+Fircrest has groundwater rights and pumping capacity projected to be sufficient to serve a population of 10,000-15,000 (depending on consumption levels).
+The City is forecasted to have sufficient water rights to meet water system demands for at least the next 20 years.

+In addition to the five wells, the City owns and operates a booster pump station and three reservoirs with a total storage capacity of 1.8 million gallons and 26 miles of transmission and distribution piping.
 Descriptions of the current service area and customer base, consumption patterns, and service levels are provided in Fircrest's Comprehensive Water System Plan.
 The water system plan also contains a detailed inventory of facilities (including locations and capacities), projections of demand through 2033, system adequacy to meet projected demand, and a list of capital improvement projects and costs.